-Studying Computer science
+Studying Computer Science in Germany

 Computer scientists focus on processing, transmitting and storing data.